Assur: Old Assyrian period

+legislative and judicial power.
+A limum was a city official appointed yearly to head city finances.
+Transactions were dated by their names in Limmu (eponyms).
+An example is "month: 'Bēlat-ekallim'; eponym: 'Qīš-Amurrim, son of Apapa'".
+Excavations found several hundred Old Assyrian period inscriptions on tablets and bricks, many fragmentary.
+A few cylinder seals from this period were found at Assur (one of a ruler, Irishum I), though only from their clay sealings.
+Local rulers rarely and lightly affected Assur, mostly on matters of wide trading interest.
+An example would be Ilusumma where a text of his (BM 115690 found in the Istar temple at Assur) reads:

+"The andurārum (debt relief) of the Akkadians and their children I established.
+I purified their copper.
+I established their andurārum from the border of the marshes(?) and Ur and Nippur, Awal, and Kismar, Der of the god Ishtaran, as far as Assur."

 Shamshi-Adad I Dynasty

-Shamshi-Adad I's (1808–1775 BC), Amorite ruler of the Kingdom of Upper Mesopotamia, conquered Assur and made it his religious capital (his primary capital being Ekallatum and later Shubat-Enlil).
+Shamshi-Adad I's (1808–1775 BC), Amorite ruler of the Kingdom of Upper Mesopotamia, eventually conquered Assur and made it his religious capital (his primary capital being Ekallatum and later Shubat-Enlil).
 In this era, the Great Royal Palace was built, and the temple of Assur was expanded and enlarged with a ziggurat.
 However, this empire met its end when Hammurabi, the Amorite king of Babylon conquered and incorporated the city into the First Babylonian dynasty empire following the death of Ishme-Dagan I around 1756 BC, while the next three Assyrian kings were viewed as vassals of Babylon.

-Interregnum

-Puzur-Sin overthrew Asium, grandson of Shamshi-Adad I, thus ending his dynasty.
-Furthermore he started a process of expelling Babylonians and Amorites from the Akkadian Assyrian realm.
-He was succeeded by Assur-dugul before confusion about the kings saw Ashur-apla-idi, Nasir-Sin, Sin-Namir, Ipqi-Ishtar and Adad-salulu take power.

-Adasi Dynasty

-Adasi emerged from the interregnum establishing a new dynasty around 1720-1700 BC, although little is known of his successors.
-Evidence of further building activity is known from a few centuries later, during the reign of a native king Puzur-Ashur III, when the city was refortified and the southern districts incorporated into the main city defenses.

 Late Bronze

+One local ruler early in this period, Puzur-Ashur III, is known from inscriptions.
 Temples to the moon god Sin (Nanna) and the sun god Shamash were built and dedicated through the 15th century BC.
-The city was subsequently subjugated by the king of Mitanni, Shaushtatar in the late 15th century, taking the gold and silver doors of the temple to his capital, Washukanni, as spoils.
+The city was subsequently subjugated by the king of Mitanni, Shaushtatar in the late 15th century, taking the gold and silver doors of the temple to his capital, Waššukanni, as spoils.